 Factors in Calculating Lawn Care Cost

-It’s difficult to pin down lawn care cost exactly, because copious variables create a sliding scale of pricing.
+It’s difficult to pin down an exact lawn care cost because there are so many variables that create a sliding scale of pricing.
 In general, homeowners can expect to pay between $48 and $206 for lawn maintenance or a national average cost of $124.
 However, prices vary across the nation, and prices in small rural towns will differ vastly from those in urban metropolises.
 While city prices might be higher, remote rural areas may invoke a travel charge.
 Geography can factor into the cost as well.
 Lawns in wet climates often require more frequent work than lawns in drier regions.